- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Columbia Sportswear is:

-The 'return' is the income the business earned over the last year.
-That means that for every $1 worth of shareholders' equity, the company generated $0.07 in profit.
+The 'return' refers to a company's earnings over the last year.
+That means that for every $1 worth of shareholders' equity, the company generated $0.09 in profit.

-At first glance, Columbia Sportswear's ROE doesn't look very promising.
-We then compared the company's ROE to the broader industry and were disappointed to see that the ROE is lower than the industry average of 13%.
-Although, we can see that Columbia Sportswear saw a modest net income growth of 8.9% over the past five years.
-So, the growth in the company's earnings could probably have been caused by other variables.
-Such as - high earnings retention or an efficient management in place.
+On the face of it, Columbia Sportswear's ROE is not much to talk about.
+We then compared the company's ROE to the broader industry and were disappointed to see that the ROE is lower than the industry average of 11%.
+Thus, the low net income growth of 3.9% seen by Columbia Sportswear over the past five years could probably be the result of the low ROE.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.